TheBnl/silverstripe-instagram/README.md

 # Silverstripe Instagram

-Add instagram api support to you website!
+Add support for the [Instagram Basic Display API](https://developers.facebook.com/docs/instagram-basic-display-api) to your website.
 Creates a tab in on the Member section where content authors can authenticate with your Instagram app.
 The module contains a task that fetches the authenticated member's images form instagram.

 ![authenticate](screenshots/authenticate.png)

 ![authenticated](screenshots/authenticated.png)

-Some of the features are only available to non-sandbox clients.
-By default, sandbox mode will only return the last 20 media items from authenticated users.
+You can also paste a token from your app on [developers.facebook.com](https://developers.facebook.com/) with the [User Token Generator](https://developers.facebook.com/docs/instagram-basic-display-api/overview#user-token-generator).
+That way you can easily set up a connection for a client, your client only needs to accept the invitation from your facebook app.

 The default behaviour runs a task that checks media from authenticated users.
 This data gets stored in `InstagramMediaObject`'s.
 The simplest way to get started would by by running the task either by cron or by hand and querying the `InstagramMediaObject`.